candy02058912/udacity-mentor-userscripts/README.md

 ## 2. Install Userscript

-Currently there's only a script for a notes section to the student hub.
+Currently there the script adds useful links and a notes section to the student hub.

 ### [Student Hub Notes](https://github.com/candy02058912/udacity-mentor-userscripts/raw/master/src/student-hub-notes)